myCMTN Apply

 WORK 050Work Experience4

-For entry into CCP, you need to:
+For entry into Adult Upgrading, you need to:

-• be at least 18 years of age, OR
+• be at least 18 years of age OR

-• have already earned Grade 12 standing, OR
+• have already earned Grade 12 standing OR

-• be 17 years of age and out of public school for at least one year, OR
+• be 17 years of age and out of public school for at least one year OR

 • have a written recommendation from a local high school principal; AND

-The number of spaces available to students under 18 is limited.
 If you are under 18 years old or if you do not meet the course prerequisites, please contact an Educational Advisor.

 Apply for CCP